MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 * Result (boolean) - Returns true if there are no errors related to this command.

+## Beta - Information

+##### GetWebsocketHelp - BETA
+Provides a list of available WebSocket data from Misty to which you can subscribe.
+For examples of subscribing to WebSocket data, check out the sample skills in the [MistyCommunity GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills).

+Endpoint: GET api/beta/info/help/websocket

+Parameters
+- None

+Return Values
+* NestedProperties (array) - A list of WebSocket data classes to which you can subscribe.
+These include:
+   * Command information
+   * Sensor data
+   * Battery status
+   * Face detection/recognition information
+   * Position and orientation
+   * Movement updates
+   * Proximity data from time-of-flight sensors

 ## Alpha - Mapping & Tracking